afpangestu/Parabank-Automation-Testing/README.md

 # Parabank-Automation-Testing
 ### 🛠 Automated testing for ParaBank web 🛠

-📢 This repository contains an automated testing project for Swag Labs using Java, Cucumber, BDD, Selenium, Gherkin, ChromeDriver, JUnit 5, Maven, and IntelliJ IDE.
+📢 This repository contains an automated testing project for ParaBank using Java, Cucumber, BDD, Selenium, Gherkin, ChromeDriver, JUnit 5, Maven, and IntelliJ IDE.
 The tests are designed to cover various scenarios on the ParaBank website (https://parabank.parasoft.com/parabank/index.htm).

 ## Table of Contents